evrintobing17/expense-management-frontend/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and configure your environment variables
-3. Run `docker-compose up -d` to start the database
+3. Run `docker-compose up -d` to start the service

 ## Demo Account Login